teppokoivula/ProcessChangelogTests/README.md

 of ways, visit http://phpunit.de/manual/3.7/en/installation.html for details.

-Once PHPUnit is installed, the rest is as simple as cloning this repository into ProcessChangelog directory and typing `phpunit ProcessChangelogTests`.
+Once PHPUnit is installed, the rest is as simple as cloning this repository into the directory of the module the tests are intended for and then typing `phpunit .`.

 ## See also